ATeCrafts/Calculator/README.md

 3. Equals
 4. Decimals
 5. Button Click Sound
+6. Rounding (of decimal places)
+7. π, ², ³, ʸ, √x, ³√x, ʸ√x, % operators
+8. AC and Delete

 # Version
-This is version 1.0 of the calculator.
+This is version 2.0 of the calculator.
 Future versions will contain greater content.